chainguard-dev/edu/content/software-security/glossary.md

 ---

+### CI/CD

+A pipeline approach to code development and release.
+CI stands for **c**ontinuous **i**ntegration, referring to the automation of testing code modifications frequently to avoid conflict between developer changes.
+CD stands for **c**ontinuous **d**elivery and/or **d**eployment, referring to the next stage of the pipeline where code is automatically merged to a repository or production environment after passing tests to fast-track the release of new changes to customers.
+CI/CD aims to reduce slowdowns experienced by manual code checking and approval, shortening the development cycle and allowing for more updates to reach consumers.

+---

 ### Code signing

 The process of digitally signing software artifacts to verify the author of the software as well as guarantee that the code has not been altered in any way since it was signed.
 Cryptographic hashes are used to sign software in order to validate authenticity and integrity.
 Code signing results in a signature.

 ---